 It depends if your project is curricular, or extra-curricular.
 Curricular projects have funds allocated specifically to cater to your projects’ needs.
 Extra-curricular projects either comes from the student organisation’s own funding, or it could be funded by the Arts Spaces Committee (Arts SC) or DOS’s Community Event Funding.
 Read more here.

-The arts team gives consultations on how to put together a production.
+ERT Arts gives consultations on how to put together a production.
 We will advise you on appropriate spaces to use, lighting and sound availability as well as stage management.
-We are open for discussion, so please e-mail Gurjeet or Nabila to book an appointment with us.
+We are always excited to hear from you, so please e-mail ERT Arts to book an appointment with us.